 Obviously, genealogy is popular and there are probably hundreds of courses to avail yourself of.

-One online college I have found to have reasonable prices and a very good reputation is IAP college.
+One online college that has reasonable prices and a very good reputation is IAP college.

-So without doing a stack of comparisons here, you can use it as a benchmark against other online genealogy courses you may be considering.
+So without doing a stack of comparisons here, you could use it as a benchmark against other online genealogy courses you may be considering.

 It is also a suitable program for beginners to get a good foundation in genealogy, and how to structure a genealogy business.